Magani-Stack/magani/README.md

 * REST API testing software

-Create you test cases and test in project level as well as test case level.
+Create test cases and test in project level as well as test case level.
 Only Public API is supporting.
 You can use inside private network without authentication.

 ### Testing methods